robbstenman/Project_1_Poverty/README.md

 ![Graph Title](./Beau/Housing/Total_Population_Urban.png)
 ![Graph Title](./Beau/Housing/Question_3_Urban.png)

-## Employment Observation:
+## Employment ation:

 Is there a correlation between employed people over the age of 16 and unemployed people over the age of 16?

 The analysis delved into determining if there exists a correlation between employed individuals over the age of 16 and unemployed individuals over the age of 16.
 To conduct this analysis, data was gathered from the U.S. Census, specifically focusing the variables "Number of Employed (16+)" and "Number of Unemployed (16+)" over a specified time period.
 The data was then processed by grouping and averaging the number of employed and unemployed individuals by year, offering a comprehensive view of employment trends over time.

-Upon analyzing the data, it was observed that there is indeed a correlation between employed individuals over the age of 16 and unemployed individuals over the age of 16.
+Upon analyzing the data, it was ed that there is indeed a correlation between employed individuals over the age of 16 and unemployed individuals over the age of 16.
 The visualizations of the data showed an inverse relationship between these two variables, where periods of higher employment rates corresponded to lower unemployment rates, and vice versa.
 This correlation underscores the dynamic nature of the labor market, where changes in employment opportunities directly impact the level of unemployment within a population.
 Such insights are crucial for policymakers, economists, and workforce development initiatives in understanding and addressing labor market trends and dynamics.

 ![Graph Title](./Beau/Employment/Number_of_Employed.png)
 ![Graph Title](./Beau/Employment/Number_of_Unemployed.png)
 ![Graph Title](./Beau/Employment/Question_1.png)

-## Employment Observation:
+## Employment ation:

 Is there a correlation between median household income and per capita income?

 The analysis aimed to investigate whether there exists a correlation between median household income and per capita income.
 To conduct this analysis, data was gathered from the U.S. Census, focusing on the "Median Household Income" and "Per Capita Income" over a specified time period.
 The data was then processed by grouping and averaging the median household income and per capita income by year, allowing for a comparative analysis of income trends.

-Upon analyzing the data, it was observed that there is indeed a correlation between median household income and per capita income.
+Upon analyzing the data, it was ed that there is indeed a correlation between median household income and per capita income.
 The visualizations of the data depicted a positive relationship between these two variables, where periods of higher median household income were associated with higher per capita income, and vice versa.
 This correlation underscores the interplay between household income levels and individual income within a population.
 It suggests that as household incomes rise, there is a tendency for individual incomes to also increase, reflecting overall economic prosperity and well-being.
 These findings are essential for understanding income distribution patterns and socioeconomic trends, providing valuable insights for policymakers, economists, and social researchers in addressing income inequality and improving economic opportunities for individuals and households.

 ![Graph Title](./Beau/Employment/Median_Household_Icome.png)
 ![Graph Title](./Beau/Employment/Per_Capita_Income.png)
 ![Graph Title](./Beau/Employment/Question_2.png)

-## Observation 5

-## Summary of findings

-## Problems Encountered

-Poverty

-Housing:

-- An issue identified in the U.S. Census data pertained to the year 2020.
-Initially attributing the negative integer to data errors, it was later revealed that the anomaly stemmed from the pandemic's impact on data collection during that period.

-Income

-Homelessness

 ### Is the supply of available beds for the homeless population keeping up with the number of homeless individuals?